 The Environmental Consequences discussion addresses operational impacts for each of the sections identified in the Affected Environment chapter.
 Operational impacts are permanent impacts related to operation and maintenance of the HSR alignment.
 HSR system operations and related improvements, such as maintenance facilities and roadway modifications, are included in the operational impacts discussion.
-For each alignment alternative, these impacts are discussed in comparison to the other B-P Build Alternatives, as well as the existing condition or No Project Alternative.
+As noted above, some permanent impacts may occur during construction but are included in the operational impacts discussion because they are permanent.